Croatia © Les Haines

 Croatia Travel Guide

 With a long and beautiful coastline flanked by more than a thousand islands, Croatia has become one of Europe's most popular coastal holiday destinations.
-Croatia has only recently emerged as a tourism hotspot after many years of civil unrest, but tourists are losing no time in taking advantage of the country's many attractions.
+Croatia emerged as a vacation hotspot after many years of civil unrest, but tourists are losing no time in taking advantage of the country's many attractions.

 The most popular holiday spots in Croatia are along the coast, however.
 Holiday resorts on the Adriatic rival the Greek islands for idyllic weather, stunning scenery and lively local culture, and cruises along the Croatian coast are rapidly gaining in popularity.
 Medieval port cities like Dubrovnik and Split offer cultural and historical attractions, while tiny towns on islands like Krk and Hvar are a great place to escape the bustle of big cities and enjoy the sleepy atmosphere of this Mediterranean gem.

 Best time to visit Croatia